junctionapps/3e-notebooks/README.md

 I've experienced and read about GitHub having issues displaying Jupyter Notebooks, so there is a second link for each which launches out to Jupyter's Notebook viewer using the source here on GitHub.

+I invite you to create an issue using the GitHub Issues tracker if anything is worded oddly, outright wrong, or could have further clarification.
+These are mostly written in the hours between putting kids to bed and drifting off to sleep.

 ## Introduction
 2019-09-17 [Interacting with SQL](Interacting%20with%20SQL.ipynb) | [Jupyter NBViewer](https://nbviewer.jupyter.org/github/junctionapps/3e-notebooks/blob/master/Interacting%20with%20SQL.ipynb)\
 2019-09-19 [Run a Report](Run%20a%20Report.ipynb) | [Jupyter NBViewer](https://nbviewer.jupyter.org/github/junctionapps/3e-notebooks/blob/master/Run%20a%20Report.ipynb)\